Curry, Harris help 76ers stay alive, hold off Hawks 104-99 - WHIZ News

 Maxey’s strong play off the bench helped the 76ers recover.
 Maxey’s floater early in the second period tied the game at 29-all.

-Following a timeout that gave Hawks coach Nate McMillan the chance to send Collins and Young back into the game, Atlanta answered with a 10-0 run that included three baskets and a steal by Young.
+Following a timeout that gave McMillan the chance to send Collins and Young back into the game, Atlanta answered with a 10-0 run that included three baskets and a steal by Young.

 Following his fast-break lay-in during the run, Young celebrated with a smile and shoulder shimmy.